shrushtipatil778-afk/Hangman_game/README.md

-# 🎮 Hangman Game – Python
+# CodeAlpha Python Projects

-A simple text-based **Hangman Game** developed using Python as part of my **CodeAlpha Python Programming Internship**.
+This repository contains the Python projects completed as part of my **CodeAlpha Python Programming Internship**.

-## 📌 Project Overview
+## 🎮 Task 1: Hangman Game

-This project is a console-based Hangman game where the player has to guess a randomly selected word one letter at a time.
+A simple text-based Hangman game developed using Python.
+The player guesses a randomly selected word one letter at a time.

-The game provides a maximum of **6 incorrect guesses**.
-The player wins when all the letters of the selected word are guessed correctly.

-## ✨ Features
+### ✨ Features

-- 🎲 Random word selection
+- Random word selection
-- 🔤 Guess the word one letter at a time
+- Guess the word one letter at a time
-- ❌ Maximum 6 wrong guesses allowed
+- Maximum 6 incorrect guesses
-- ✅ Displays correct guesses
+- Displays correct and incorrect guesses
-- ⚠️ Handles invalid input
-- 🔁 Prevents repeated letter guesses
-- 🏆 Displays a winning message
+- Shows a winning message when the word is guessed correctly
-- 😔 Displays the correct word when the player loses

-## 🛠️ Technologies Used
+### 🛠️ Concepts Used

-- **Python**
+- Python
 - `random` module
 - While loop
 - If-else statements